 On July 5, 2011, the Yankees outrighted righty reliever Buddy Carlyle to AAA Scranton/Wilkes-Barre.

 A few years ago I posted that I believed that the July 5, 2002, three-team trade that brought Jeff Weaver to New York was one from which the team would benefit.
 The trade brought Weaver to New York from the Athletics for lefthander Ted Lilly, righty Jason Arnold, and outfielder John-Ford Griffin as part of a three-way trade involving the Detroit Tigers, who along with Jeremy Bonderman, got first baseman Carlos Pena.
-Pena is currently playing for Tampa Bay after trying to make the Yankee team in 2006.
+Amazingly, Pena has recently resurfaced in Texas; he tried to make the Yankee team in 2006.
 In 2005, my faith (hope?) held that the original swap wasn’t all bad as long as the Yanks got a quality season from Kevin Brown, for whom Weaver was later swapped.
 Needless to say, I’m resigned to the fact that it was a bad trade now.

 The only Yankee player to die July 5 earns that distinction from having ended his playing with 11 games for the 1902 Baltimore Orioles, who would be relocated to New York as the Highlanders the following year.
 Catcher George Yeager (1940) had seven hits in 38 at bats and one rbi for Baltimore, and accumulated five home runs and 73 rbi’s overall playing from 1896-1902 with the Beaneaters, the Blues, the Pirates, and the Giants.